 Unique symbols of the Nepal Flag (sun and moon)

-The symbol of the Sun on the Nepal flag represents bravery
+The symbol of the Sun on the Nepal flag represents bravery.

-nepal flag sunThere the different symbols like the sun and moon, seen on two different pennants of the flag which have their own meaning.
+There are different symbols, like the sun and moon, seen on two different pennants of the flag, which have their meaning.
 The presence of the sun in the flag represents the fierce and bold character of the Nepali people who never bow their heads in front of their enemies.
-As the Nepali Gorkhali are very brave Nepal was never colonized by any other country.
-Similarly, the sun that is represented in the lower pennant of the flag symbolizes that the nation of Nepal will remain an independent nation in this world until the sun rises in the sky.
+As the Nepali Gorkhali are very brave, Nepal was never colonized by any other country.
+Similarly, the sun represented in the flag’s lower pennant symbolizes that Nepal’s nation will remain an independent nation in this world until the sun rises in the sky.

-The symbol of the Moon in the Nepal flag represents peace
+The symbol of the Moon in the Nepal flag represents peace.

-nepal flag moonIn the same way, the moon symbolizes the peace and calm nature of the Nepalese people.
-As the moon is considered to be cool and calm the weather in the Himalayas is also the same.
+In the same way, the moon symbolizes the peace and calm nature of the Nepalese people.
+As the moon is considered cool and calm, the weather in the Himalayas is also the same.
 The moon represents the shades and the cool weather of the hills and the Himalayan region of Nepal.
-Similar to the sun, the moon that is found in the upper pennant of the flag also represents that Nepal will remain in this world until the moon rises in the sky and will never be vanished from the globe of the world.
+Similar to the sun, the moon found in the upper pennant of the flag also represents that Nepal will remain in this world until the moon rises in the sky and will never vanish from the globe of the world.

 History of the Nepali flag